amin-abouee/fisheye-tools/README.md

 # fisheye-tools

-A Rust library for fisheye camera model conversions.
+A Rust library for fisheye camera model conversions and camera calibration.

 ## Overview

 This library provides implementations for various camera models, focusing on fisheye lenses.
-It allows for projection and unprojection of points between 3D space and the 2D image plane.
+It enables projection and unprojection of points between 3D space and the 2D image plane, with comprehensive camera calibration capabilities.

 Currently supported models:
 - **Pinhole**: Standard pinhole camera model without distortion